 - Sign into your Funimation account.

 - Finally, you can set the Restrict Mature Content to “on.”

 Keep in mind that if your kids know the login and password to your account, they could set the Restrict Mature Content setting back to “off.”
-You might want to keep that information to yourself.
+You might want to keep that login information to yourself if you’re concerned.

 Best anime on Funimation